frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/company-setup.md

 ### 2.5 HRA Settings

-Set default Component for the following Salary Components.
+Set the default Component for the following Salary Components.

-> For the Indian user, setting default value in this section will help in Employee Tax Declaration calculations, specially for HRA exemption amount.
+> For the Indian user, setting the default value in this section will help in Employee Tax Declaration calculations, especially for HRA exemption amount.

 * Basic Component
 * HRA Component